tonymullen/ups-website/src/partials/s18plp/hw/hw3-prolog-description.html.md

 These relations should be defined recursively based on the relationships defined above.
 An object is to the left of another object if there is a series of objects between them that are each adjacent left to the one before.
 Think about what the *base case* of the relationship should be.

-## Exercise 3: Successor functions
+## Exercise 3: Successor structures

-We've looked in class writing recursive operators on natural numbers defined using the successor function.
+We've looked in class writing recursive operators on natural numbers defined using a structure (complex term) which we interpret to represent a numerical successor such that `s(X)` is interpreted to mean the natural number one greater than `X`.
 Below are definitions for `natural_number/1`,  `plus/3`, and `times/3`.

     natural_number(0).
     natural_number(s(X)):- natural_number(X).